SteGreig/nextjs-store/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-It is styled with [TailwindCSS](https://tailwindcss.com/docs/installation) and the API used is [DummyJSON](https://dummyjson.com/docs).
+The applications is styled with [TailwindCSS](https://tailwindcss.com/docs/installation) and the API used is [DummyJSON](https://dummyjson.com/docs).

 ## Getting Started